-Here’s what you need to know about what foods are good, what should be eaten in moderation, and what to avoid altogether—and, how to minimize your risk for eating foods that could cause complications with your pregnancy.
+Here’s what you need to know about what foods are healthy to eat, what should be eaten in moderation, and what to avoid altogether—and, how to minimize your risk for eating foods that could cause complications with your pregnancy.

 Some fish are safe to eat during pregnancy, but you should avoid eating large fish, as they live longer and are likely to have higher mercury content.
 Fish that's high in mercury includes big-eye tuna, swordfish, shark, tilefish, and mackerel.
 Eating high-mercury fish can harm a baby's nervous system as it develops.

-Fish with low mercury content, like shrimp, salmon, tuna and trout, are safe to eat.
-Dietary guidelines for pregnant people recommend eating fish at two meals each week.
+Low-mercury fish like, shrimp, salmon, light canned tuna, and freshwater trout, are safe to eat.
+Dietary guidelines for pregnant people recommend eating two servings of fish per week.

-Avoid eating cheeses made with unpasteurized milk throughout pregnancy, as the pasteurization process doesn’t kill bacteria that live in milk.
-Cheeses made with unpasteurized milk are usually soft cheeses like brie and blue cheese.
-A quick check on the ingredients label will tell you if a cheese is made with pasteurized or unpasteurized milk.
+You should avoid eating cheeses made with unpasteurized milk throughout pregnancy, as pasteurization is what kills the bacteria that makes it safe to eat.
+Cheeses made with unpasteurized milk are usually soft cheeses like camembert, brie, and blue cheese.
+To be safe, check the ingredient label to see if a cheese is made with pasteurized or unpasteurized milk before eating it.

 Unwashed fruits and vegetables

-While it's safe to eat all varieties of fruits and vegetables during pregnancy, everything should be thoroughly washed beforehand to remove harmful bacteria.
+While it's safe to eat all varieties of fruits and vegetables during pregnancy, you should thoroughly wash everything beforehand to remove harmful bacteria.
 This goes for conventional or organic produce, both of which are safe and healthy to eat while pregnant.